-Total transaction and integration expenses related to the RB Foods acquisition are anticipated to approximate \$100 million, of which approximately \$60 million represent transaction expenses and the remainder represent estimated integration expenses.
+Total transaction and integration expenses related to the RB Foods acquisition are anticipated to approximate \$100.0 million, of which \$60.0 million represent transaction expenses and the remainder represent estimated integration expenses.
 We incurred \$77.1 million of the anticipated transaction and integration expenses during the year ended November 30, 2017.
-Those costs consisted of the amortization of the acquisition-date fair value adjustment of inventories in the amount of \$20.9 million that was included in cost of goods sold for 2017; outside advisory, service and consulting costs; employee-related costs; and other costs related to the acquisition, including the costs of \$15.4 million related to the Bridge financing commitment that was included in other debt costs for 2017.
-Of the total anticipated transaction and integration expenses, we expect to incur the balance in fiscal 2018 consisting of outside advisory, service and consulting costs; employee-related costs; and other costs related to the acquisition and integration expenses to the acquisition.
-The following are the transaction and integration expenses that we have recorded for the three and six months ended May 31, 2018 related to the RB Foods acquisition (in millions):
+Those costs consisted of the amortization of the acquisition-date fair value adjustment of inventories in the amount of \$20.9 million that was included in cost of goods sold for 2017; outside advisory, service and consulting costs; employee-related costs; and other costs related to the acquisition, including the costs of \$15.4 million related to the bridge financing commitment that was included in other debt costs for 2017.
+During the nine months ended August 31, 2018, we incurred additional transaction and integration expenses consisting of outside advisory, service and consulting costs; employee-related costs; and other costs related to the acquisition.
+The following are the transaction and integration expenses that we have recorded for the three and nine months ended August 31, 2018 and 2017 related to the RB Foods acquisition (in millions):